rpcpool/yellowstone-vixen/crates/mock/README.md

 ## Setup

-To use the mock parser, you need to create a .env file in the same directory as your project with the following content:
+To use the Mock testing feature, you need to create a .env file in the same directory as your project with the following content:

 ```bash